babbarutkarsh/babbarutkarsh/README.md

 ### Hi there, Utkarsh Babbar 👋

-## I'm a second year CS undergraduate from TIET, Patiala
+## I'm a third year CS undergraduate from TIET, Patiala

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other geeks and create awesome stuff